 World Migratory Bird Day seeks to raise awareness about migratory birds.
 Migratory birds are those who migrate to different regions either to avoid harsh weather or to breed.
 This migration is not only important for their survival, but it is also important for our society.

 Migratory birds are responsible for spreading seeds, pollinating flowers, and acting as pest control.
 This day aims to educate us about the threats migratory birds face as well as the importance of protecting them.
 World Migratory Bird Day was started in 2006 as part of a collaboration between the Conservations of African-Eurasian Migratory Waterbirds (AEWA) and the Species of Wild Animals (CMS).
-In the US and Canada it is observed annually on the second Saturday in May.
-In the Southern Hemisphere it is typically observed in the 2nd Saturday of October to better coincide with migratory bird seasons there.
+In the US and Canada, it is observed annually on the second Saturday in May.
+In the Southern Hemisphere, it is typically observed on the 2nd Saturday of October to better coincide with the migratory bird seasons there.

 Top Tweets for World Migratory Bird Day -